 There’s entertainment, shopping, and lots of dining options in the city walk.
 Within this are you’ll find a movie theatre, multiple karaoke bars, live music, and even mini golf.
 If you’re going to see Blue Man Group perform, they’re also on the City Walk.

 Universal Studios Orlando is one of those places that’s always pretty busy, but some times are just a little less busy.
 The parks fill up during any major holidays, and on summer vacation.
 My visit was over a week in January, and happened to fall during the Celebration of Harry Potter but outside of this event, January is considered a quiet season.

 I suggest finding a non-holiday time to visit, even if that means you’re just visiting over the week.
 On my visit I flew in Friday night and out Sunday night, and it was well worth it and very fun.
 It sounds super short, but you’ll get to on more rides and be able to move around the park more easily than during high season.

 The number of people in the park changes a lot through out the day.
 Make the most of your morning with early access because once the park starts to fill up in the afternoon, it’s hard to get on rides.
 Evenings can be surprisingly busy, as a lot of Orlando locals are annual pass holders and will come in just for a few on a night out.

 Where to Stay

 I stayed at the Universal’s Cabana Bay Beach Resort!
 It comes to around $100 per person per night, and has it’s own restaurants, multiple swimming pools, and include early access.
 There are lots of options on the resort for places to stay.
+Check out these family friendly options in Florida if you’re travelling with kids.
 Access a complete list of options for your travel dates:

 I hope these Universal Studios Orlando tips are useful for visit!
 Any other tips to add, or questions before you visit?
 Comment below!